 In all of the speeches, interviews, and explanations about the policy with Iran that I’ve listened to or read, it seems the current administration’s main reason for pulling out of the weapons deal comes down to the idea that Iran can’t be trusted.

 Already I have two problems with that argument and the current course of action.
-For one, should’t we wait for real evidence of non-compliance before pulling the plug on the deal?
+For one, shouldn’t we wait for real evidence of non-compliance before pulling the plug on the deal?
 Shouldn’t we have some kind of proof that it’s all a farce – other than the fact that Iran “can’t be trusted”.

 Okay, so fine, if Iran can’t be trusted, which it seems we established decades ago, and we want to pull the plug, here’s another question.
 What message are we sending to the other countries who worked with us on this deal (Britain, France, Germany, Russia and China) by simply walking away?
 I mean, it’s pretty amazing that we managed to get so many partners working together (especially Russia and China) to keep Iran nuclear free.
 What?
 And just throw all of that away?
 Why?